Creature in the Black Night

-Release
+Background and release

 In March 2025, the band announced that they had finished recording their sixth studio album.
 On April 23, the first single, "Pale Moonlight", was released.
 On July 9, the title of the album, Creature in the Black Night, was announced alongside the release date of October 24 and a single of the same name.
 On August 22, the band released the third single, "Shapeshift".
 On September 25, the fourth single, "Bloodlust", was released.
 On October 22, two days before the album's release, the band released the fifth and final single, titled "Crawl Back to My Coffin".
+On March 16, 2026, the band teased a deluxe release of the album via their Instagram account.

 Composition

 Creature in the Black Night has been described as metalcore, post-hardcore, and melodic metalcore, with elements of alternative rock.